ezakhar/help/en/basics/create-plan-activity.md

 Please note:

 * You can copy only activities with a plan;
 * You can copy only activities.
-You cannot copy events, measurements or competitions.
+It is not possible to copy events, measurements or competitions at this time;
 * When copying activities between the athletes, intensity of the activities can be recalculated based on the [LT level](/basics/lactate-threshold.md) of the athletes.

 ### How to create an activity for several athletes at once {#multipleactivity}